PaulNewman-M/Algo/README.md

 output

-# is true ,should be false because of NAN
+# is true??? should be false because of NAN